4osp3l/Main-App-Hacking-CheckList/README.md

 9. Start Hacking ( Authenticated )

-> > You should know how to hack or abuse whatever you see while doing authenticated testing.
+> You should know how to hack or abuse whatever you see while doing authenticated testing.

-Begin active vulnerability testing and exploitation on the authenticated attack surface